wbrink/Music-Player/README.md

 > home/name-of-computer

 This project relied on the use of QDesigner to make the user interface file.
-This can be adjusted with *music_player2.ui*
+This can be adjusted with *music_player.ui*